 The maximum annual award for the Federal Pell Grant program is determined annually by

 Students may also be eligible to obtain loans through the U.S. Department of Education.
 Loan eligibility is based in part on dependency status.
-Students who are considered by law to be “independent” can qualify for up to $9,500 for their first full academic year of training.
+Students who are considered by law to be “Independent” can qualify for up to $9,500 for their first full academic year of training.
 Dependent students may be eligible to obtain student loans up to $5,500 for their first academic year.
-Low income students who qualify may have up to $3,500 of the maximum amounts shown above subsidized by the USDE.
+Lower income students who qualify may have up to $3,500 of the maximum amounts shown above, subsidized by the USDE.
 Subsidized loans are those for which the interest is paid by the USDE while a student is completing their training.
 Your loan counseling material will more fully explain the details of subsidized and unsubsidized loans.
 The amount of subsidized and/or unsubsidized loans for which you may qualify is based on the Cost of Attendance (COA) for the academic year less your EFC value and any other financial aid you may be receiving.
 Your award letter will provide you with the COA and the total amount of your federal aid eligibility for the school year.
 You should contact a financial aid officer at the institution for more details about your financial aid package and about the additional rules governing disbursement of federal aid.

 Weekly group and individual

 The FAFSA application is accessible thru FAFSA.GOV and students may apply as early as able.
 The 2019-2020 is the FAFSA to fill out if you will be starting or attending school anytime between July 1, 2019 and June 30, 2020.
 Students who expect to be still be enrolled in school beyond July 1, 2019 completing their program of study must complete a 2019-2020 re-newal FAFSA application to receive federal aid during that award year.
 Submitting your application as early as possible will help the school determine how much finanacial your qualify for and what type of awards you can expect to receive.